-To become a licensed Riding Instructor you must pass the Safety and Basic Knowledge exam and be qualified as a riding instructor through a recognized governing authority or certifying entity or have served an apprentice program of at least six months and that includes 60 hours of teaching mounted students at a licensed stable under the direct supervision of a licensed mentor.
+To become a licensed Riding Instructor you must pass the Safety and Basic Knowledge exam and either be qualified as a riding instructor through a recognized governing authority or similar approved certifying entity, or have successfully completed an apprentice program of at least six months and that includes 60 hours of teaching mounted students at a licensed stable under the direct supervision of a licensed mentor.

 All candidates must pass a Safety and Basic Knowledge Exam and should plan on doing this early.
 The exam covers Riding Theory, Safety, General Equine Health, Laws and Regulations, Physiology, and Anatomy.
 The Study Materials includes all the Laws and Regulations you will be tested on.
 There are many reference books available for other sections of the exam.
 Some examples are the Pony Club Manuals and books from the Certified Horsemanship Association.